Septercius/rpcemu-dev/README.md

 This repository contains the following patches:

 * Version 4 of the main OS X patch.
+* A patch to change the magic key combination for exiting capture mouse mode.

 The sections below outline each patch in more detail.